List of K.O.3an Guo characters: Sun Jian(孫堅)/Yehe Nara Si Ti (葉赫那啦‧思偍)

 He is the biological father of Sun Ce and Sun Shang Xiang, and adopted father of Sun Quan, and the headmaster of Jiang Dong High School, now known as Dong Wu Academy.

-He is the younger twin brother of Ye Si Ren.
+He is also the younger twin brother of Ye Si Ren.

+For the sake of world order and self-protection, he highly prohibits his children from finding true love in the Silver Dimension.

+He is also the one who agreed to Ah Xiang and Yuan Shao's engagement when they were kids.